techidaily/site-win-solutions/source/_posts/how-to-break-through-red-dead-redemption-2s-endless-load-screen-dilemma.md

 </a>
 <img height="0" width="0" src="https://bluettius.sjv.io/i/5597632/2139119/17108" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-Wait for it to finish the process.

- Now launch your Red Dead Redemption to test the issue.
-If this doesn’t work for you, try the next fix, below.

----

 ### Fix 8: Perform a clean boot